mikemckiernan/GenerativeAIExamples/docs/rag/frontend.md

 # Frontend structure

 At its core, llm-playground is a FastAPI server written in Python.
 This FastAPI server hosts two [Gradio](https://www.gradio.app/) applications, one for conversing with the model and another for uploading documents.
 These Gradio pages are wrapped in a static frame created with the Kaizen UI React+Next.js framework and compiled down to static pages.
 Iframes are used to mount the Gradio applications into the outer frame.
-In case you are interested in customizing this sample frontend follow [this section to understand the basic workflow.](../frontend/README.md)

 # Running the web UI
 If the web frontend needs to be stood up manually for development purposes, run the following commands:

 - Build the web UI container from source
 ```
+  source deploy/compose/compose.env
   docker compose -f deploy/compose/docker-compose-enterprise.yaml build frontend
 ```
 - Run the container which will start the server